 Atena Daemi is serving seven years in jail for criticizing Iran’s death penalty on social media.

 She handed out leaflets, and took part in a peaceful protest against the execution of a young woman.
 These activities have been cited as “evidence” of her criminal activity in a sham trial which lasted just 15 minutes.

 During her detention, Atena Daemi repeatedly proclaimed her positions against the death penalty and the regime’s oppressive measures on various occasions.
 In a letter dated May 25, 2018, addressing the regime’s officials she wrote, “Yes gentlemen, know that however much you resort to violence and oppression, there are many who prefer to die rather than submit to oppression.”

 Daemi has been kept in horrific conditions; in a jail which is overcrowded and unhygienic.
 She has been denied access to urgent medical assistance.
 She has been sexually assaulted by prison guards and has undergone a number of hunger strikes to protest the conditions of her detention.

 Earlier this year, she went on hunger strike to protest her transfer to a notorious prison.
 Her health has deteriorated alarmingly in prison.

 Political prisoner Atena Daemi along with two of her cellmates, Golrokh Iraee and Maryam Akbari Monfared, were deprived of family visits for three weeks upon an oral notice by the head of the women’s ward.
-Prison agents argued that the reason for this illegal measure was the prisoners’ verbal conflict, shouting slogans in the meeting hall.
-The three women political prisoners requested to see the writ of the verdict and the charges stated therein, but the head of the women’s ward said the order had been verbally communicated by Chaharmahali, the prison warden and the prosecutor’s office, and no written document was available.
+Prison agents argued that the reason for this illegal measure was the prisoners’ verbal conflict, and shouting slogans in the meeting hall.
+The three women political prisoners requested to see the writ of the verdict and the charges stated therein, but the head of the women’s ward said the order had been verbally communicated by Chaharmahali, the prison warden, and the prosecutor’s office, and no written document was available.